Letters from the Specific Carbohydrate Diet support group

 muscles will take it up too quickly (1).
 One study found that simple

-carbohydrates (high GI) were better than complex, fiber-rich carbs (low GI)
+carbohydrates (high GI) were better than complex, fiber-rich carbs (low

 for glycogen repletion after six hours but that no difference was found